ajmal156/Path-Finding-Algorithms/README.md

 # BFS(Breath First Search)

-Breadth-First Search (BFS) is implemented using OpenGL with GLAD, GLFW, and GLM.
+Breadth-First Search (BFS) is implemented using OpenGL with GLAD, GLFW, and GLM in C++.

 The project visually demonstrates how the BFS algorithm works on a 2D grid.